fanfare/istwitterscreenshot/README.md

 if the thumbnail is very likely a twitter screenshot, it will return true, but if the thumbnail is very unlikely a twitter screenshot, it will return false.

 if it is uncertain as to whether or not the thumbnail is twitter screenshot, it will *only then* download the full size image to perform additional tests to make a final assessment.

+## demonstration

+an image board [WebExtension](https://github.com/newscoffee/hide-twitter-screenshot-threads) was created to demonstrate the functionality of istwitterscreenshot.

 ## notes